microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-TestPlan.md

      - Update mm_annotate_shader_op_arith_table.py to annotate the new test cases with HLK GUIDS and requirements
      - Add new tests to HLK playlist

+# Shipping
-     - Note: Test binaries/collateral will be shared with IHVs for validation purposes.
+1. Tests will be shared privately with IHV's along with the latest DXC and latest Agility SDK for tesing and validation.

+2. The tests will ship with the HLK at a TBD date in a later OS release.

 # New HLK Tests
 mm_annotate_shader_op_arith_table.py (WinTools repo) will need to be updated to